-The Datamate 2200 has the capability to be used as a two-stage batch controller.
-When purchased with the keypad and display, it provides the user with a full-featured preset batching system.
+The NexGen transmitter has an optional two stage batch controller.
+When connected to an optional start/stop batch station, it provides the user with a full featured preset batching system.

 WARNING: GOOD PRACTICE DICTATES THAT A MANUAL METHOD (EMERGENCY STOP) OF DISCONNECTING ALL POWER TO THE BATCH CONTROL CIRCUITS BE INCLUDED IN THE USER'S BATCHING SYSTEM.